ooper-shlab/AddMusic1.1.1-Swift/README.md

 ===========================================================================
 BUILD REQUIREMENTS:

-Xcode 8 beta 4
+Xcode 8.2.1

 ===========================================================================
 RUNTIME REQUIREMENTS:

-iPhone: iPhone OS 7.0 or later iPod library access is not functional in the Simulator.
+iPhone: iOS 8.0 or later
+iPod library access is not functional in the Simulator.

 ===========================================================================